Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

   This requires configuring the external device individually for the device serial - if this is infeasible, the Addon might open a dedicated HTTP server instead.
 - Whenever a connected USB stick sends an update.
-If your Addon implements functionality that is provided by an USB stick/dongle attached to the SysAP (e.g. providing a Modbus interface), you may want to react to events from that device.
+If your Addon implements functionality that is provided by an USB stick/dongle attached to the System Access Point (e.g. providing a Modbus interface), you may want to react to events from that device.
 - By polling the external device or external state.
 Here you could start a timer in your Node.js based Addon and query the state of the external device - for example every few seconds.
 If you